Sometimes your timer may not find a Wi-Fi network. There are a few steps you can take to try to resolve this issue.

 After following these steps, if you are still having trouble finding your network please contact our B-hyve Support Team with this form and we’d be happy to help you address this issue.Back to Support page

-Tags: bhyve, connection, pairing timer, wi fi, wifi
+Tags: bhyve, connection, connectivity, pairing timer, wi fi, wifi